kukuu/digital-twin-P-V-4/nut-cracker-mission.md

 - Synthetic data generation: Created a class called “EnergyDataGenerator” to provide one row of data at a time which can be used with FastAPI to display data on react frontend.

-- Data processing and Archival: Dealing with Null values, outliers, duplicate values as well as storing data in archival folders based on weeks.
+- Data processing and Archival: Dealing with Null values, outliers, duplicate values as well as storing data in archival folders based on weeks (DONE).

 - Forecasting – Developing time series forecasting model with SARIMA and LSTM.
-Planned to integrate this model with FastAPI to be used on frontend.
+Planned to integrate this model with FastAPI to be used on frontend (DONE).
-API integration – To be used for adding generated data, fetching data from supabase, adding forecasting model
+API integration – To be used for adding generated data, fetching data from supabase, adding forecasting model (DONE).